Criyl/challenges/short-king.md

 GET `/`
 > Return a form to create an shortened url

-You may store your data in any manner so long as these two end points behave appropriately.

-Take your time and map out your solution.

-Consider writing up a few ADR's (Architectural Decision Records) https://adr.github.io/.

 ## Additional Challenges
 The following questions are designed to emulate real problems a team may encounter.
 They are good things to consider but are not expected to be solved in this challenge.